Axia-Tech/AXIA-wiki/docs/learn/learn-keys.md

 ---
 id: learn-keys
-title: AXIASolar Keys
+title: AXIACoin Keys
-sidebar_label: AXIASolar Keys
+sidebar_label: AXIACoin Keys
 slug: ../learn-keys
 ---

-Public and private keys are an important aspect of most crypto-systems and an essential component that enables blockchains like AXIASolar to exist.
+Public and private keys are an important aspect of most crypto-systems and an essential component that enables blockchains like AXIACoin to exist.

 ## Account Keys